mcassi17/GetCleanDataAssignment/README.md

 The next 6 lines change the values 1, 2, 3, 4, 5, and 6 to Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, and Laying.

 Select is used again to select the columns that do not contain "Freq" or "angle".
+This was done because the original select functions did not contain only columns with mean() or std().

 Next, the group_by function is used to group the data by subject and then by activity_type and this is stored in groupedData.